NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 - Copying North Coast Church data from staff accounts or approved storage locations, systems, or applications to be stored or used elsewhere.

-- Attempting to access any data, electronic content, or system for which you do not have authorization, explicit consent, or implicit need to access in order to perform your assigned job duties.
+- Attempting to access any data, electronic content, or systems for which you do not have authorization, explicit consent, or implicit need to access in order to perform your assigned job duties.

-- Attempting to monitor or tamper with another user's communications.

-- Attempting to read, copy, alter, or delete another user's files, settings, or software without the owner's consent.

 **Computer and IT Equipment Misuse**

-- Connecting personal computers or devices to North Coast Church's internal networks or computers.
-You may use our guest wireless network for personal devices if they are compatible.
+- Connecting personal computers or devices to North Coast Church's internal networks or computers. _You may use our guest wireless network with personal devices if they are compatible._

-- Moving, removing, or disconnecting provisioned computers, networking equipment, copiers, or other devices provided by the IT Department without prior written approval.
+- Moving, removing, or disconnecting provisioned computers, networking equipment, copiers, or other devices provided by the IT Department without prior authorization.

-- Making changes to network equipment or setting up new networks (hardware or software) without prior approval by the IT Department.
+- Making changes to network equipment or setting up new networks (hardware or software) without prior authorization by the IT Department.

-- Installing any software, upgrades, updates, or patches on any computer, device or information system without direction from the IT Department.
+- Installing upgrades, updates, or patches on devices, computers, or information system without direction from the IT Department.

 - Downloading, storing, or running software intended to damage, place excessive load on, or alter how computers or networks operate. (e.g., Viruses, Worms, Trojan horses, Malware, Security testing tools, VPN Software/configurations, etc.).

-- Downloading, installing, or running security programs or utilities that reveal passwords, private information, or exploit weaknesses in the security of a system.
+- Downloading, installing, or running programs or utilities that reveal passwords, private information, or exploit weaknesses in the security of a system.
 For example, North Coast Church users must not run spyware, adware, password cracking programs, packet sniffers, port scanners, or any other non-approved programs on North Coast Church information systems.
 The North Coast Church IT Department is the only department authorized to perform these actions.

 Access to the Internet at home, from a North Coast Church-owned computer, must adhere to all the same policies that apply to use from within North Coast Church facilities.
 Authorized users must not allow family members or other non-authorized users to access North Coast Church systems or assigned devices.